i2p/i2p.www/README.md

   (look in `etc/update.vars` for the filename, your webserver should restart WSGI when the timestamp of this file changes).

+## Configuration

+Configuration files for the various scripts are in `etc/`.
+Environment variables in `etc/translation.vars` can be overridden by creating the file `etc/translation.vars.custom` and re-defining the environment variables there.

 ## Updating translations

 1. Pull new and updated translations from Transifex: